Unsupervised Hyperspectral Mixed Noise Removal Via Spatial-Spectral Constrained Deep Image Prior: Related Work

 \section{Related Work}

-\subsection{Model-Based Methods For HSI Denoising}
+\subsection{Model-Based Methods for HSI Denoising}

-The early HSI denoising methods are mainly model-based.
-Well-known methods such as TV\cite{TVHSIdenoising,ASSTV,SSTV,HSSTV,DIP-tv}, sparsity driven methods \cite{sparse1,sparse2}, and BM4D \cite{BM4D} are conventional techniques.
-Dictionary learning-based methods are also utilized in hyperspectral denoising \cite{Dic,CVPR_Dic}.
-Recently, the matrix/tensor low-rank approximation-based methods have been extensively studied for HSI restoration \cite{LRMR,tvLRMR,LRTDTV,ChangYi2017,Low_rank_JSTSP,XieQi_PAMI,TNNLS_Meng}.
-For instance, Zhang {\sl et al.} \cite{LRMR} vectorized each band of the HSI as a column and unfolds them as a matrix, and then consider the low-rank property of the unfolded matrix.
-Wang {\sl et al.}\cite{LRTDTV} utilized the tensor decomposition, which delivers the global tensor low-rank to establish a state-of-the-art model-based denoising method.
+Traditional HSI denoising methods are dominated by model-based methods.
+These methods, including but not limited to TV-based methods \cite{ASSTV,SSTV,HSSTV,DIP-tv,Yuan_2,He_1,8894531}, sparsity-based methods \cite{sparse1,sparse2,Lina_2}, and matrix/tensor low-rankness-based methods \cite{LRMR,tvLRMR,LRTDTV,ChangYi2017,Low_rank_JSTSP,XieQi_PAMI,TNNLS_Meng,Lina_1,Zhang_1}, consider the HSI prior information and establish optimization model and corresponding algorithms for denoising.
+For instance, Zhang {et al.} \cite{LRMR} vectorized each band of the HSI as a column and unfolds them as a matrix, and then considered the low-rank property on the unfolded matrix.
+Wang {et al.}\cite{LRTDTV} utilized the tensor decomposition, which delivered the global tensor low-rankness.
+The TV regularization was considered along with the tensor decomposition.
+Such methods achieve state-of-the-art performance due to the comprehensive consideration of the HSI prior information.

-\subsection{CNN-based methods For HSI Denoising}
+\subsection{CNN-Based Methods for HSI Denoising}

-In recent years, the CNN-based approaches for HSI denoising \cite{2019Dong,HSI-DeNet,HSID-CNN,TowardUni,TNNLS_2020_HSI} have emerged and present state-of-the-art performance.
-For instance, Yuan {\sl et al.}\cite{HSID-CNN} employed the deep residual CNN to conduct HSI denoising.
-Dong {\sl et al.}\cite{2019Dong} utilized the deep 3D encoder-decoder network for HSI denoising.
-The core concept of these methods is to train a CNN with abundant pairs of training data $\{{\mathcal Y}, {\mathcal X}\}$, where $\mathcal Y$ denotes the dataset of noisy images and $\mathcal X$ denotes the dataset of corresponding clean images.
-The general optimization model of the training process is described as
+In recent years, the CNN-based approaches for HSI denoising \cite{2019Dong,HSI-DeNet,HSID-CNN,TowardUni,TNNLS_2020_HSI,Yuan_1,Meng_1} have emerged and present state-of-the-art performance.
+For instance, Yuan {et al.}\cite{HSID-CNN} employed the deep residual CNN to conduct HSI denoising.
+Dong {et al.}\cite{2019Dong} utilized the deep 3D encoder-decoder network for HSI denoising.
+Cao et al. \cite{Meng_1} used the deep spatial-spectral global reasoning network for HSI denoising.
+The core concept of these methods is to train a CNN with abundant pairs of training data $\{{\mathcal Y}, {\mathcal X}\}$, where $\mathcal Y$ denotes the dataset of noisy HSIs and $\mathcal X$ denotes the dataset of corresponding clean HSIs.
+The training process could be described as